noahc3/Homebrew-Guide/emummc/mac.rst

     .. warning::
         The first partition must not be called "SWITCH" otherwise the homebrew menu will not be able to locate or open the /switch folder or any apps or games stored on this partition.
-In this example, it has been named "SWPART", you can name it whatever you like.
+In this example, it has been named "SWITCHSD", you can name it whatever you like.

     ::

-        diskutil partitionDisk disk# MBR fat32 "SWPART" PutSizeHere fat32 "EMUMMC" 31306285056
+        diskutil partitionDisk disk# MBR fat32 "SWITCHSD" PutSizeHere fat32 "EMUMMC" 31306285056

     .. image:: ../images/mac/Step5.png